Why Democracy?: Background

 The series took almost four years to complete.
 The Why Democracy? series was launched in November 2004 by a group at the International Documentary Film Festival Amsterdam.
 Through a democratic process, The Why Foundation working group chose the ten best proposals, from a selection of 700.
 The filmmakers and movies are diverse in background, representing different experiences of contemporary democracy.

 The goal is to stimulate a global conversation about democracy.
 Ten questions have been posed related to the ten documentaries, in order to encourage critical thinking and discussion.
 Online forums have been developed on a variety of different sites as well as on the Why Democracy? website, as another way for people to share and discuss their ideas of democracy.

 Why Democracy? is primarily marketed through the Internet and its broadcasting partners to reach a global audience and inspire thoughts on democracy.

 Films

-Why Democracy?
-Is ten feature films and a collection of short films.
-The ten movies are being made by independent award-winning filmmakers from different countries.
-The films and countries of origin are the following:
+The Why Democracy? series comprises ten feature films and a collection of short films.
+The ten movies are made by independent award-winning filmmakers from different countries.
+The films and countries of origin are as follows: